canonical/mlflow-operator/docs/how-to/deploy-ck8s-aws.rst

-Deploying Charmed MLflow to Charmed Kubernetes on AWS
+Deploy Charmed MLflow to Charmed Kubernetes on AWS
 ========================================================

 +------------+---------+